 Belgian endives are helpful in the following cases:

-Diabetes – Belgian endive is a perfect food for people with diabetes since it contains very few carbohydrates.
+Diabetes – Belgian Endive is a perfect food for people with diabetes since it contains few carbohydrates.
 Those present are primarily formed of fructose (inulin is a polymer of fructose).
 This most straightforward sugar requires less inulin to be metabolized, contrary to glucose, which needs more.
 Consequently, it is very well tolerated by people with diabetes.

 Experiments with laboratory animals show that Belgian endive extracts slow glucose absorption in the small intestine.
 Therefore, people with diabetes who eat endives and other foods do not experience sudden increases in blood glucose levels.